Ixilthrin/command-painter/README.md

 command-painter
 ===============

-Qt GUI Generator for Command Painting
+<b> Qt GUI Generator for Command Painting

 You are creating a simple GUI that will generate a command.